Generalization Bounds: Perspectives from Information Theory and PAC-Bayes: Introduction: On Generalization and Learning

 Despite the historical separation between these lines of work---even within the specific strands, at times---the tools and results that appear in these fields have more similarities than differences, and any discrepancy between them is mainly in the motivation and framing of the work.
 This may be due to the interdisciplinary nature of the field: it can naturally be covered as statistics, computer science, electrical engineering, and physics.\footnote{Noting this deep connection, \citet{catoni-07a} referred to the PAC-Bayesian approach as the ‘‘thermodynamics of statistical learning.''} Thus, the reader will not be surprised that many of these results were re-discovered and re-interpreted in many separate contexts, evolving independently.
-One of the aims of the present monograph is to bridge these gaps, demonstrating the commonalities in the different approaches.
+Still, the connection between PAC-Bayesian and information-theoretic generalization bounds has been noted and explored by, \eg, \citet{russo-16a}, \citet{banerjee-21a}, \citet{grunwald-21a}, and \citet{alquier-21a}.
+One of the aims of the present monograph is to solidify the bridge between these strands of the literature, demonstrating the commonalities in the different approaches.